aupiff/openbook/README.md

 # openbook

 An arbitrum-based sportsbook accepting bets in USDC.
-At first, openbook will support major conventional sports at launch (football, american football, tennis, basketball, baseball, MMA, etc.), followed by esports & eventually simulated sports where the participants are AIs.
+At first, openbook will support major conventional sports (football, american football, tennis, basketball, baseball, MMA, etc.), followed by esports & eventually simulated sports where the participants are AIs.

 Simulated sports are critical in order to always have high-quality streams (of e.g. AI Rocket League or Starcraft) available on the platform for users to